shadowclassic/Blockchain_SDC/README.md

 What is blockchain.tar.xz?

 It is the verified and indexed database containing Shadow blockchain data, from the genesis block through a recent height.
-This is created from the bootstrap.dat from this project : https://github.com/shadowproject/bootstrap

 ------------------------------------------------
 Who wants blockchain.tar.xz?